-A glass roof in a vehicle can add a flourish of light to an otherwise dark interior.
+A glass roof in a vehicle can brighten an otherwise dark interior.
 It’s a welcome add-on in an age where high belt lines and thick pillars have made large expanses of side glass uncommon.
-It can also add a touch of luxury to vehicles as ordinary as a Camry, RAV4, or CR-V.

 In the old days, sunroofs were small little slits of glass in the roof that were installed by the aftermarket and would have to be manually cranked open.
-Nowadays not only is the glass area of sunroofs larger than ever but there are also multiple ways to enjoy them.
-A quick rundown on the different types of sunroofs:
+Presently, not only is the glass area of sunroofs larger than ever, but there are multiple ways to enjoy them.
+Here’s a quick rundown on the different types of sunroofs:

 Pop-up sunroof: This is a manually-operated panel that tilts upward but doesn’t retract.
 You manually prop it up and lock into a tilt position.
 It’s like a vent window for your roof.

-Spoiler sunroof: The spoiler is electronically operated and partially slides backward on the roof of a car rather than into the crevice between the roof and the headliner.
-If you see a car with whose spoiler sunroof is open, you’ll see a pane of glass jutting up into the air over the roof of the car.
+Spoiler sunroof: The spoiler is electronically operated and partially slides backward on top of the roof of a car, rather than retracting into the crevice between the roof and the headliner.
+If you see a car with an open spoiler sunroof, you’ll see a pane of glass jutting up into the air over the roof of the car.

 Inbuilt sunroof: this is the style most similar to a moonroof.
 The inbuilt sunroof is a glass sunroof where the panel can fully slide back into the roof above the headliner.
 In older cars it may be slid back by a manual crank, but new cars will be electrically operated.

-The panoramic roof is two large glass panels that together stretch over the front two rows of seats.
+The panoramic roof features two large glass panels that together stretch over the front two rows of seats.
 The front panel acts as a top-mount sunroof, with all the tilt and slide functions of that type of sunroof design.
 The back panel is a panoramic moonroof.
 It is a large fixed piece of tinted glass that rear passengers can look out of but can’t open.
 These types of roofs most often have a power sunshade as well.
 Because this roof system combines the attributes of both a sunroof and a moonroof, it can be referred to as a panoramic sunroof or a panoramic moonroof.

-When you’re inspecting used cars with a sunroof at the dealership, just take a look around the seals by the sunroof to ensure they’re moisture-free and in good condition.
-Also, try to open and close the sunroof as well to make sure it works.
-Do this before or after the test drive so you’re not distracted.
+When you’re inspecting used vehicles with a sunroof at the dealership, just take a look around the seals by the sunroof to ensure they’re moisture-free and in good condition.
+Also, try to open and close the sunroof to make sure it works.
+Do this before or after the test drive, not during, so you’re not distracted.

-Don’t discount the cost of repairs, either.
+Finally, don’t discount the potential cost of repairs with any of these designs.
 Motors can fail, drains can clog, the glass can jam on its tracks.
 All this can be expensive to service and fix.